Skip to content

 Next steps

-• For a more comprehensive step-by-step examples, please see tutorials.
+• For more comprehensive examples, please see the tutorials.

-• If you are interested in learning more about how bartiq works under the hood, please see the concepts tab in the menu.
+• If you are interested in learning more about how the bartiq compilation engine works, please see the compilation page.

 • For common issues, please check troubleshooting section.